brefphp/laravel-bridge/README.md

 serverless deploy function --function=queue --update-config
 ```

-One caveat with the `--update-config` flag is that it doesn't objects in `environment` variables in the `serverless.yml`:
+One caveat with the `--update-config` flag is that it doesn't do objects in `environment` variables in the `serverless.yml`:

 ```yml
 provider: